abneralcantara/scriptcase-permission-plugin/README.md

 # scriptcase-permission-plugin
-A Plugin to help clients correct a folder permission in their host.
+A plugin that helps clients to correct folder permissions in their host.